mszarkie/manualtester/README.md

 # Instagram Registration and Login Tests

 This repository contains test cases for the registration and login features of Instagram.
-Test cases whitch are written in .xlxs file are based on a images in /photo folder.
+Test cases whitch are written in .xlsx file are based on a images in /photo folder.

 ## Objectives